Darkness and Light Don’t Mix

 This embracing of all that is dark and depraved is why we choose not to celebrate Halloween as a family.
+We certainly don’t judge others who disagree, this is our decision.
 What once was a fun dress up day to eat a bunch of candy seems to have transformed into a season that brings the twisted out in people.
+Not that it was an easy decision.

 As the kids got older, though, we began to see a change in the nature of the celebration and the nature of costumes.
 Young children started showing up for 2nd grade Halloween pageants dressed as zombies, complete with carefully drawn in rotting flesh.